small estate affidavit illinois small estate affidavit illinois

 Information Required

-1. A comprehensive list of all the decedent’s property – both personal (such as automobiles, bank accounts) and real (like the house, land).
+1. A comprehensive list of all the decedent’s property – both personal (such as automobiles and bank accounts) and real (like the house and land).

-2. An in-depth description of the nature of all the listed property and its respective estimated fair market values.
+2. An in-depth description of the nature of all the listed properties and their respective estimated fair market values.

 3. Subtraction of all liens and encumbrances from the total estimated value must result in a value of $100,000 or less.